 While I might be something of a beauty purist—preferring to shop for my cosmetics IRL where I can swatch and smell or via knowledgable beauty web spaces like Cult Beauty, Space NK (and Who What Wear of course)—there's no doubt that the popularity of Amazon in the beauty and cosmetics arena is ever-growing.
 In fact, in the U.S., Amazon is the fifth most popular destination for beauty purchases.

-Just one whiff of this product was enough to transport me back to the year 2001 when my 12-year-old self was suffering with a particularly nasty bout of dandruff.
+Just one whiff of this product was enough to transport me back to the year 2001 when my 12-year-old self was suffering from a particularly nasty bout of dandruff.
 (Not what you want when your secondary school uniform is a black blazer.)
-These days, my scalp is mainly flake-free—although I do experience bouts of psoriasis during particularly stressful periods.
+These days, my scalp is mainly flake-free, although I do experience bouts of psoriasis during particularly stressful periods.

 While I wouldn't reach for this coal tar shampoo when my scalp is feeling healthy, it will definitely be a welcome staple in my bathroom cabinet for those times when my scalp feels itchy and uncomfortable.
 It genuinely does a great job at ridding your head of flakes and irritation and, if you can get past the strong smell, leaves your hair pretty shiny too.